ComposableFi/composable/docs/currency.md

 See [BYOG](./byog.md) for details.

-Users who want to have assets on our chain can either be minted with some native currency governance or be allowed to pay for cross-chain transactions in some non-native currency.
+Users who want to have assets on our chain can either be issued native currency by some on-chain protocol or be allowed to pay for cross-chain transactions in some non-native currency.

 ## Tokenomics